Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Behaviour of the chaotically forced model

-The behaviour depicted in Figure \ref{fig:chaotic_saddle} is very interesting when viewed from a finite-time standpoint.
-While the asymptotic behaviour after the crisis is convergence to the SA attractor, the system spends a long period of time elsewhere in phase space tracing the previously existing TH attractor.
-If this process were analysed in isolation, this might seem to be a potentially reversible transition between the TH and SA states,whereas in actuality the crisis has already occurred and the system is destined to eventually converge to the SA attractor.
+The behaviour depicted in Figure \ref{fig:BoundCrisis} is particularly interesting when viewed from a finite-time standpoint.
+While the asymptotic behaviour after the crisis is that of convergence to the TH attractor, the system spends a long period of time elsewhere in phase space tracing the previously existing SA attractor.
+If this process were analyzed in isolation, this might seem to be a potentially reversible transition between the SA and TH states, whereas in actuality the crisis has already occurred and the system is destined to eventually converge to the TH attractor.
 Similar behaviour has previously been seen in quasi-periodically forced delay models \cite{quinn2019effects,quinn2018mid} and in systems with delayed Hopf bifurcations (see e.g. \cite{goh2022delayed} and references therein).
-In both of the aforementioned cases, the system undergoes a bifurcation in which the stability of one attractor is lost, but if initial conditions are sufficiently close to that attractor, then the trajectory can remain near it for an extended period of time before converging to the true attractor.
+In both the aforementioned cases, the system undergoes a bifurcation in which the stability of one attractor is lost, but if initial conditions are sufficiently close to that attractor, then the trajectory can remain nearby for an extended period of time before converging to the true attractor.
 Such behaviour is important to understand when considering reversible and irreversible transitions or regime shifts.